jawadtimzit/Front-end-SBA/README.md

 # Getting Started
 ## Website Features:
 #### This website is created with HTML, CSS, and JavaScript.
 It’s an online platform for E-learning technologies and Frameworks.
 #### •  Home Page: The main page of the website
 ###### 	Sign-in page: Has validation form to check user’s inputs
 ###### 	Signup page: Has validation form to validate user input before submission
-#### •About Page: This page has information about our E-learning platform and what we do
+#### •  About Page: This page has information about our E-learning platform and what we do
 #### •	Our Team page: Information about our team, and professors
 #### •	Game page: Comin soon
 #### •	Services: This is where we have our platform learning materials and services we provide